 The Role of Melatonin

 Made by the human body, melatonin is a hormone that plays an important role in regulating sleep.
 When released in ideal amounts, melatonin makes you feel sleepy.
-Melatonin release usually begins in the evening after the sun goes down and continues throughout the night.
+Melatonin release usually begins in the evening after sunset and continues throughout the night.
 Continuous release is important to prevent levels from dropping below an individual’s targeted maintenance threshold.

-A graph of REMfresh’s release pattern of melatonin throughout the night resembles a mesa – a flat topped hill with steep sides.
-It’s estimated that 33 percent of adults have occasional difficulty falling or staying asleep.
+A graph of REMfresh’s pattern of gradual melatonin release throughout the night resembles a mesa – a flat-topped hill with steep sides.
+It’s estimated that one-third of adults have occasional difficulty falling or staying asleep.
 This may be because their body is no longer producing this Mesa Wave™ pattern of melatonin release.

 Research shows that as the body ages, the amount of melatonin released in the body decreases.
 This shortage can lead to occasional sleeplessness.